 POSResponseTimeout is caused when the POS does not respond to Olo when we commit an order within a fixed time.
 This can be caused by slow machines at the store, poor internet connections, large amounts order data being sent and processed by the store and firewalls in some select cases, among a myriad of other external causes.
 Olo recommends checking the local network and file server resources (RAM or processor).
 We've also found that comparing the local setup for a location that is experiencing timeouts with a location that has not experienced any timeouts could prove useful in identifying potential issues.

-PosUnavailable is caused when a key piece of the integration cannot be accessed in a running state (e.g. IBER cannot be accessed for the Aloha POS).
+PosUnavailable/POSCloudAvailability is caused when a key piece of the integration cannot be accessed in a running state (e.g. IBER cannot be accessed for the Aloha POS).
 Olo recommends checking the local ISP, local network stability and local file server resources.
+Additionally, if this is a Cloud POS, Olo recommends checking with the POS provider for any outages or connection issues.

 POSInternalError can be caused by a variety of reasons based on the POS.
 Olo recommends checking the logs to get more information on the error.
 Talk with your CSM or submit a ticket to request further insight from the Olo POS team.